Skip to main content

 >>> print(metrics)

-Higher values are better for r2, accuracy, precision, recall, f1, and auc.
+Higher values are better for r2, acc, auroc, auprc, ap, precision, recall, and f1.
 Lower values are better for mae, mape, mse, rmse, smape.